 As you get that new technique, tactic, or strategy rolling successfully, come back to our article and add the following approach.

 Our first small business marketing solution doesn’t necessarily require buying new tools — but it may push you outside your comfort zone.

 Get to know the local press in your area.

 Start by reading the local news and ask yourself, what kind of stories do they publish?

-Do you have insights, angles, or tips, that would help them publish more information about those types of topics?
+Do you have insights, angles, or tips, that would help them publish more information about those topics?

-They are likely to ignore you, or not use, your tips right away.
+They are likely to ignore you or not use your tips immediately.

-That’s okay, if they see you providing truly helpful information, they eventually will, leading to some free publicity for your business.
+That’s okay; if they see you providing beneficial information, they eventually will, leading to some free publicity for your business.